Scholarships, Awards & Loans

 SCHOLARSHIPS AND FINANCIAL AID

-The Hudson Graduate Centers of Long Island University offer many different scholarships for students.
+LIU Hudson offers many different scholarships for students.
 The chances are you will be eligible for one of the scholarships below.
 Most scholarships do not require an income test or other evidence of financial need.

 CREDIT BANK SCHOLARSHIPS